thehui87/Learning-Godot/tutorial_pause.md

 ### Pause?

 In most games, it is always desirable to, at some point, interrupt the game to do something else.
 Be it taking a break, to changing options.
-However this is not as simple s it seems.
+However this is not as simple as it seems.
 The game might be stopped, but it might be desirable that some menus and animations continue working.

 Implementing a fine-grained control for what can be paused (and what not) is a lot of work, so a simple framework for pausing is provided in Godot.